tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/configuring-demo-apps.md

     We are going to deploy some policies into policy tier to take advantage of hierarcical policy management.

     ```bash
-    kubectl apply -f demo/tiers/tiers.yaml
+    kubectl apply -f demo/tiers
     ```

-    This will add tiers `security` and `platform` to the Calico cluster.
+    This will add tiers `devops-team``security-team` and `platform-team` to the Calico cluster.

 2. Deploy base policy.